A message from Rick Jones | Chaplain and Vice President of Spiritual Life

 You can be a source of inspiration and encouragement for those who have none.
-Friends from all over the country can write notes of hope to our residents—little messages of encouragement to show our children someone cares for them and wants them to succeed.
+Friends from all over the country can write Hope Notes to our residents—little messages of encouragement to show our children someone cares for them and wants them to succeed.

-If you become a Hope Notes Friend, your letters and cards will be given to a resident from one of our three campuses.
-The letters are such an encouragement to our children--both in their treatment and in their walk with God.
-Even the simple act of getting mail provides a huge boost for our kids.
-Your words, and the time you took to write them down and put them in the mail, demonstrate the love of Christ to our precious children.
-For many, it's the first time they've ever received a handwritten letter!
-We can't guarantee you will receive letters back, although we do create opportunities for our kids to write letters to our Hope Notes friends, and encourage them to do so.
+If you become a Hope Notes Friend, your notes of encouragement will be given to a resident from one of our three campuses.
+The letters are such an encouragement to our children—both in their treatment and in their walk with God.
+Your words, and the time you took to write them down and send them to us, demonstrate the love of Christ to our precious children.

 As a Hope Note's Friend, you will encourage a child who may feel alone or helpless.